Developer(s) – Nintendo SPD

 I think the same thing can be said for the game’s play too; a small amount of variety, but not enough to keep players wanting to play.
-I’d played this game all week, and found to become very repetitive very quickly.
+I’d played this game all week, and found it to become very repetitive very quickly.
 There is some value to playing it in that the characters can be made to say some funny things depending on their mood, and I did like the brief interspersions of turn-based RPG combat that can be experienced once the island’s fairground is unlocked, but other than that, I didn’t really find any deeper substance than that in terms of gameplay.

 Controls – 10/10

 As a simple, and at least relaxing life simulator experience, on a globally familiar handheld console, there was never going to be any kind of problem with the game’s control scheme, as this kind of games had been developed and published by other many times prior to the release of Tomodachi Life.
-I look at this game as basically being a glorified version of the Tamagotchi, and in all honesty, I found them harder to cope with back when they were the in things, than I do this.
+I look at this game as basically being a glorified version of the Tamagotchi, and in all honesty, I found them harder to cope with back when they were the in things than I do this.

 Lifespan – 10/10

-Since there is no fixed lifespan, there is no worry about players having to worry about making conventional progress, and thus is a game that can simply be picked up and played as and when.
-However, I think that without a great level of depth in gameplay, it’s somewhat safe for me to assume that there could be many players out there who would play the game for a couple of hours at a time for a few days, and then simply not touch it ever again, because in that time, they will most probably have experienced most of what the game has to offer.
+Since there is no fixed lifespan, there is no worry about players having to worry about making conventional progress, and this is a game that can simply be picked up and played as and when.
+However, I think that without a great level of depth in gameplay, it’s somewhat safe for me to assume that there could be many players out there who would play the game for a couple of hours at a time for a few days, and then simply not touch it ever again, because, in that time, they will most probably have experienced most of what the game has to offer.

 Storyline – N/A (10/10)

 Though there is no preset story, and only a basic premise behind Tomodachi Life, whereby different people’s lives can be led, that’s what makes the game unique in a sense.
-A lot of different stories concerning a massive variety of different characters can be told in a small amount of time, and there aren’t many games I think of off the top of my head, which incorporate such a system.
-The game also has a varied and sometimes wonderfully weird sense of humour to it as well, which I think adds a small level of artistic expression to the overall experience.
+A lot of different stories concerning a massive variety of different characters can be told in a small amount of time, and there aren’t many games I think of off the top of my head, which incorporates such a system.
+The game also has a varied and sometimes wonderfully weird sense of humor to it as well, which I think adds a small level of artistic expression to the overall experience.

 Originality – 3/10

 The problem is that the system whereby the game’s story is encompassed is about the only original things this game has going for it in my opinion.
-There’s nothing overly unique about the gameplay, and though Nintendo may be relatively new to the life simulation genre, I would have though they would be capable of bringing something new to the table to break the mould of previous games in the same category.
-I was excited for the release of this game after watching various trailers for it, but I now believe I was misled into thinking that this game could have been more than what it turned out to be.
+There’s nothing overly unique about the gameplay, and though Nintendo may be relatively new to the life simulation genre, I would have thought they would be capable of bringing something new to the table to break the mold of previous games in the same category.
+I was excited about the release of this game after watching various trailers for it, but I now believe I was misled into thinking that this game could have been more than what it turned out to be.